-8020 A. General Discussion
+8020 A. GENERAL DISCUSSION

 Quality assurance and quality control (QA/QC) are essential elements of laboratory toxicity test procedures.
 A good QA/QC program provides a framework and criteria for assessing data quality, including a well-defined chain of responsibility, explicit data-quality indicators (DQIs), test procedures, protocols, and a mechanism for identifying and correcting potential problems.
-Elements to be included in a quality assurance plan (QAP) are outlined in Section 1020A; other resources for developing a comprehensive QAP for laboratory toxicity-testing programs are available.^{1-7} At a minimum, QAPs for laboratories performing aquatic toxicity testing should provide specific guidance on DQIs, test procedures, sample handling, data management, internal QC, and corrective actions.
+Elements to be included in a quality assurance plan (QAP) are outlined in Section 1020 A and Section 9020 A; other resources for developing a comprehensive QAP for laboratory toxicity-testing programs are available.
+1-7 At a minimum, QAPs for laboratories performing aquatic toxicity testing provide specific guidance on DQIs, test procedures, sample handling, data management, internal QC, and corrective actions.